Gauffering

 Three books piled on top of each other with the edging of the pages visible.
 The edges are decorated with fine gold details in spirals and leaf figures

 These little books were produced in highly decorative, celebratory bindings, presented by the student to his patron, professors, and friends or family.
-In the case of these books, they were presented in the 1780s and 1790s to James Gregory (1753-1821), Professor of the Institutes of Medicine at Edinburgh University and are held in the Gregory Collection in Special Collections.
+In the case of these books, they were presented in the 1780s and 1790s to James Gregory (1753-1821), Professor of the Institutes of Medicine at Edinburgh University and are held in the Gregory Collection in the University Collections.

 The technique of gauffering is usually seen on gilded edges, where the edge is mirror-smooth and so highlights the pattern.
 However, we have a book from the 16th century where the red, painted edges are gauffered.
 The red pigment was probably cinnabar or red sulphide of mercury which would be laid over a size of glair, making a smooth, shiny surface on which the gauffering iron could be impressed.